Last Updated on

 Gaudí’s Best Works in Barcelona

 Gaudí’s fingerprints are seen all over the city of Barcelona, not just in the seven works listed on the UNESCO inscription.
-That said, those seven works are some of the most grand, imaginative, and representative of what Gaudí brought to the city.
+That said, those seven works are some of the grandest, imaginative, and representative of what Gaudí brought to the city.
 Several of the key works lie within walking distance of each other, which makes for an easy self-guided tour of the works.
 Others are a bit further out—but still either walkable within 30 minutes, or easily accessed by Barcelona’s well-developed metro and bus system.

 Note that every site has its own entrance fee, and in the high season you absolutely must book your tickets beforehand to the top sites (La Sagrada and Park Guell specifically, although all of them to be on the safe side).
-If you’re very keen on the history, a Gaudí themed walking tour is the best way to learn the insider history and inspiration behind each site, as well as the best way to find those Gaudí buildings hidden on side-streets and plazas across the city.
+If you’re very keen on history, a Gaudí themed walking tour is the best way to learn the insider history and inspiration behind each site, as well as the best way to find those Gaudí buildings hidden on side-streets and plazas across the city.
 Three walking and segway tours worth considering include:

 The Basilica de la Sagrada Familia is one of the most popular entries in the list of the Works of Antoni Gaudí.
 This Roman Catholic Church is located in Barcelona and it features a Modernisme architectural style—its groundbreaking was in 1882.
 To this day, this church is still under construction with target completion in 2026.